bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/45-John.md

 ^16^ Jesus said to her, “Mary.”

-She turned and said to him, “Rabboni!”^*^ which is to say, “Teacher!”+ 20:16 or, Master ^[20:16 Rabboni is a transliteration of the Hebrew word for “great teacher.”]
+She turned and said to him, “Rabboni!”^^ which is to say, “Teacher!”+ 20:16 or, Master ^[20:16 Rabboni is a transliteration of the Hebrew word for “great teacher.”]

 ^17^ Jesus said to her, “Don’t hold me, for I haven’t yet ascended to my Father; but go to my brothers and tell them, ‘I am ascending to my Father and your Father, to my God and your God.’”